TheWolverine - A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

 OL Ben Braden, Green Bay Packers

-Did not play in the Packers' 34-31 overtime loss at 7-3 Indianapolis … Braden has only appeared in one affair off the bench, playing both offense and special teams.
+Did not play in the Packers' 34-31 overtime loss at 7-3 Indianapolis … Braden has only appeared in one contest off the bench, playing both offense and special teams.

 QB Tom Brady, Tampa Bay Buccaneers